Opentrons/opentrons/api/docs/v2/new_modules.rst

 Deactivate Block
 ++++++++++++++++

-This deactivates only the well block of the Thermocycler Module.
+This deactivates only the well block of the Thermocycler.

 .. code-block:: python